Roman Reigns: Football career

 Anoaʻi played football for three years at Pensacola Catholic High School and one year at Escambia High School; in his senior year, he was named Defensive Player of the Year by the Pensacola News Journal.
 He played his college football career at Georgia Tech along with future Hall of Famer Calvin Johnson.
 Anoaʻi was a three-year starter beginning in his sophomore year and was also one of the team captains as a senior.
-He earned first-team All-Atlantic Coast Conference (ACC) honors in 2006 after recording 40 tackles, two recovered fumbles and 4.5 sacks.
+He earned first-team All-Atlantic Coast Conference honors in 2006 after recording 40 tackles, two recovered fumbles and 4.5 sacks.

 After going undrafted in the 2007 NFL draft, Anoaʻi was signed by the Minnesota Vikings in May 2007.
 He was diagnosed with leukemia after his team physical and was released later that month.
 The Jacksonville Jaguars signed him in August 2007, only to release Anoaʻi less than a week later before the start of the 2007 NFL season.
 In 2008, he was signed by the Edmonton Eskimos of the Canadian Football League (CFL).
 Wearing the number 99, Anoaʻi played for one season with the Eskimos, featuring in five games, of which he started three.
 Anoaʻi's most notable game came against the Hamilton Tiger-Cats in September, where he tied for the team lead with five tackles and had a forced fumble.
 Anoaʻi was released by the Eskimos on November 10, and proceeded to retire from professional football.